Born March 6, 1797 Died December 28, 1874

 He gave away an average of forty acres of Adirondack land in Northern New York to each of more than 2000 poor (and “temperate”) black men, to permit them to meet the requirements for voting, and in hopes of promoting self-sufficiency.
 He made similar gifts to poor whites, though for women he decided the gifts impractical and substituted $50 in cash.
 He sold John Brown and his family land at North Elba, NY (near Lake Placid) where Brown is buried.
 The plan was for Brown’s family to help the new settlers to become productive farmers.
 Though much of the land was clearly unsuitable for farming, some lasting settlements were formed.

 Smith was a candidate for President in 1848, 1856 and 1860.
 In 1852 his nomination was considered by the Liberty Party, but he chose not to campaign.
 Instead, he served in the Congress, representing Madison and Oswego counties during 1853 and ’54.
 He resigned at the close of his first session.
 A thank you letter to his constituents outlines his political philosophy at the time of his election.
-In Congress he advocated an agenda consistent with that described in his letter, and as noted in the draft of his 1856 campaign biography, his speeches there fill a book of nearly 400 pages.
+In Congress, he advocated an agenda consistent with that described in his letter, and as noted in the draft of his 1856 campaign biography, his speeches there fill a book of nearly 400 pages.
 His Final Letter to His Constituents provides a defense of his Congressional service and illustrates the self-sustaining quality of Smith’s reasoning.
+Many of his fundamental ideas and beliefs can also be found in a letter he wrote to Henry Clay.

-Smith’s close relationship with Frederick Douglass spanned many years.
+Smith’s close relationship with Frederick Douglass helped shape many of his beliefs, and continued on for a great many years.
 Smith helped to convert Douglass away from the ‘moral suasion’ approach of the Garrisonians, and to a belief in political action.
 He lent financial support to the publication of Frederick Douglass’ Paper, and persuaded Douglass of his strongly held view of the US Constitution as a pro-liberty document, a view that also conflicted with that of the Garrisonians.
 It is to this belief that Douglass refers in his dedication to Smith of his second autobiography, My Bondage and My Freedom.

 Douglass frequently traveled to Peterboro.
-A daguerreotype of an 1850 anti-slavery convention in Cazenovia, NY pictures the young Frederick Douglass in front of the older Smith.
-The dramatic story behind this picture has been extensively researched, and is described in a publication by the Madison County (NY) Historical Society.
+A daguerreotype of an 1850 anti-slavery convention in Cazenovia, NY shows a young Frederick Douglass standing alongside Gerrit Smith as they work together in solidarity.
+The dramatic story behind this picture has been extensively researched by historians in the years since then.

 An even more dramatic story surrounds the arrest of a fugitive from slavery in Missouri, called William “Jerry” Henry, and his subsequent liberation from custody by an angry mob.
 The event was foretold in a speech in Syracuse, and apparently set up, by then Secretary of State Daniel Webster.
 The Jerry Rescue is memorialized by a monument in Downtown Syracuse.